Buy or Sell SNDL Inc. (SNDL) Stock Now | Don't Try to Be a Top Gun

-SNDL Inc. (NASDAQ:SNDL) went up by 8.30% from its latest closing price compared to the recent 1-year high of $9.60.
-The company’s stock price has collected 18.58% of gains in the last five trading sessions.
+SNDL Inc. (NASDAQ:SNDL) went down by -2.69% from its latest closing price compared to the recent 1-year high of $9.60.
+The company’s stock price has collected 4.33% of gains in the last five trading sessions.
 Barron’s reported on 04/04/22 that The House Legalized Cannabis.
 Don’t Get Too Excited About Pot’s Senate Prospects.

 Is It Worth Investing in SNDL Inc. (NASDAQ :SNDL) Right Now?